 The student’s total tuition cost of the programme will be around US$3,000.
 (This reflects a 90% reduction in the normal tuition cost of this programme.)

-In addition, the student will need to borrow or purchase textbooks, maintain reliable internet access for online courses, and provide transport to and from Swaziland/East Africa for the four residency courses.
+The student will need to borrow or purchase textbooks, maintain reliable internet access for online courses, and provide transport to and from eSwatini for the four residency courses.
 These costs are covered by the student.
 No financial assistance is available to cover these costs.

 The course requirements for the MACM include: